 The purpose of the Community Presenter Touring Grant is to extend the reach of professional productions to smaller towns and remote communities in NSW that do not have a professional performing arts venue, by providing funds towards the performance fee of touring productions.

-The Grant supports the presentation of professional, NSW-based productions in community-run venues in regional NSW.
+The Grant supports the presentation of professional, NSW-based productions to non-professional venues in regional NSW.
 Funds for this Grant have been made available by Arts NSW on behalf of the NSW Government.
 This is a three-year initiative.

 Arts on Tour is starting to coordinate a small number of tours to non-managed venues, but there are many companies and artists making high quality productions available for touring that you can get in contact with directly.
 Conversely, if you have a production you'd like to get on the road, get in contact with us.

 This grant is not offered in 2021.

 Join our mailing list to keep update with the changes and updates.

 If you're involved with a community-run venue or you're a producer with a work you'd love to get out to smaller towns and remote communities, we'd love to talk to you.
 Get in touch - give us a call or send an email to Kate Gaul.